jsummers/deark/readme.md

 -dprefix &lt;msg>
    Start each line printed by -d with this prefix.
 Default is "DEBUG: ".
 -color
    Allow the use of color and similar features in the debug output.
+This is done using ANSI escape sequences, or Windows console commands.
    This feature is experimental.
-   Currently, all it does is try to highlight unprintable characters.
-This is done using ANSI escape sequences, or Windows console commands.
+Currently, it is limited to highlighting unprintable characters, and previewing most color palettes.
+The latter does not work on a Windows console.
 -enc &lt;ascii|oem>
    Set the encoding of the messages that are printed to the console.
 This does not affect the extracted data files.